JakeGinnivan/WebApi.Hal/README.md

 Once those are registered, you can start defining your resources.
 In WebAPI.Hal, you always return `Representations` from your ApiControllers.

-Your representations should all inherit from `Representation` or if you are returning a collection either a `RepresentationList<TRepresentation>` or a `PagedRepresentationList<TRepresentation>`
+Your representations should all inherit from `Representation` or if you are returning a collection a `SimpleListRepresentation<TRepresentation>` or if you are returning a resource with multiple embedded resources, inherit from `Representation` and add properties for the embedded resources which might include lists of resources of the form `List<MyRepresentation>`.
+See the sample.

 WebApi.Hal.Link
 ---------------